matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Have the user provide a key along with input features, and return the same key with the associated output features.
 The key can be a simple incrementing number, though take care not to have collisions if you have multiple clients.

+## 21: Transform

+Separate inputs, features, and transforms to make it easier to move a model to production.

+Models take features as inputs, which aren't the same as the inputs given by clients.
+The example given is having the input value "3" for day of week, which could be a different day of the week depending on what day the week stars on.
+This is called "training-serving skew" and makes moving to production difficult.
+Make sure you serve on production with the same input->feature transforms you used to train with.

 ## Notes on running *.ipynb files on google colab

 Very few of the design pattern *.pynb files ran "out of the box" for me.